dss-extensions/OpenDSSDirect.jl/README.md

 ```

 This package includes OpenDSS as a library.
 You do not have to install OpenDSS
 separately.
-In particular, it includes the OpenDSSDEngine.DLL that implements
+In particular, it includes the OpenDSSDirect.DLL that implements
 the direct-access API.

 # Features